sharing-caring/sharing-caring/README.md

-- 👋 Hi, I’m @sharing-caring
+- 👋 Hi, I’m a believer of @sharing-caring
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate for helping me with concepts that I don't understand